qedgroup/CGDV.github.io/challenges/COVID-19/datasource/index.md

 European Centre for Disease Prevention and Control

 * [Government of Canada](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/symptoms.html): COVID-19 Outbreak in Canada

-* [HDX](https://data.humdata.org/event/covid-19): COVID-19 Pandemic in Locations with a Humanitarian Response.
-Other relevant datasets available to download in the platform are: World Bank Indicators of Interest to the COVID-19 Outbreak; Global Travel Restrictions and Airline Information; Global School Closures.

 * [INDIA COVID-19 TRACKER](https://www.covid19india.org/): A crowdsourced initiative by dedicated volunteers who are curating the news coming from state bulletins, press releases and news houses in India.